martinrmarcos/LATAM-Data-Engineer-challenge/README.md

 In this repository you will find the responses to the above excersice as follows:

-LATAMTest.ipynb --> The main execution with all the results tweetprocessclass.py --> The different functions created to perform all tasks tweetprocessclassEXPLAINED.ipynb --> All the functions explained step by step docker-compose.yml --> docker compose required to generate a DB for the added steps tweets-json.json --> list of tweets
+LATAMTest.ipynb: The main execution with all the results.

+tweetprocessclass.py: The different functions created to perform all tasks.

+tweetprocessclassEXPLAINED.ipynb: All the functions explained step by step.

+docker-compose.yml: docker compose required to generate a DB for the added steps.

+tweets-json.json.zip: list of tweets as zip in order to be able to upload it to GitHub.